Mbed-TLS/mbedtls/docs/architecture/psa-migration/testing.md

-Changes in this category rarely require specific testing, as everything should be already be covered by running the existing tests in a build with `MBEDTLS_USE_PSA_CRYPTO` enabled; however we need to make sure the existing test have sufficient coveraged, and improve them if necessary.
+Changes in this category rarely require specific testing, as everything should be already be covered by running the existing tests in a build with `MBEDTLS_USE_PSA_CRYPTO` enabled; however we need to make sure the existing test have sufficient coverage, and improve them if necessary.

 However, if additional logic is involved, or there are run-time decisions about whether to use the PSA or legacy code paths, specific tests might be in order.